GuruWP0/uv-python/README.md

 - 10-100 times faster than pip
 - Manages virtual environments and dependencies
 - Compatible with existing Python standards
+- Create a venv when you use uv run

 ### Installation